Christopher Doyle, LPC, CCTP

 No challenge is too great or too small.
 If you need someone to walk with you on your journey of healing and wellness, or some support with becoming the best version of yourself, contact me.
 I am available for morning, day, evening, and weekend appointments.
 I can see you in person or via telehealth.
 My formative training includes an undergraduate degree in Psychology from Kean University in New Jersey and a Master’s in Marriage and Family Therapy from Liberty University in Virginia.

-Juan P. Barrios, MA
+Juan P. Barrios, M.ed., NCC, LPC

 Specializations: anxiety, depression, trauma, family conflict, and relationship difficulties.